binnes/WiFiMeshRaspberryPi/part2/WIFIBRDG.md

     DAEMON_OPTS="-B"
     ```

     notice the DAEMON_OPTS option.
-This should not need to be set, but I noticed in the latest version of Raspbian lite, the -B options is not set in the startup script, which causes the service to timeout and be restarted, which resets all WiFi connections to the Access Point.
+This should not need to be set, but I noticed in the latest version of Raspbian lite, the -B options is not set in the startup script, which causes the service to time out and be restarted, which resets all WiFi connections to the Access Point.
 4. Modify the last line of file **/etc/dhcpcd.conf** as root user and add wlan1 to the list of denied interfaces:

     ```text